SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-05-dog-factoring.md

 He apparently failed at factoring 35, because he had learned to bark 3 times.
 That's ok, the first quantum factoring attempt on 35 failed, too.

-The RSA-2048 candidates proposed in the D-Wave paper were beyond the scope of the dog.
+The RSA-2048 candidates proposed in the D-Wave paper were deemed beyond the scope of the dog.

 No dogs were harmed in the course of this research: